rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 * dictionaries,
 * lists.

-A variable can be defined in different places, like in a playbook, in a role or from the command line for example.
+A variable can be defined in different places, such as a playbook, a role, or the command line.

 For example, from a playbook: